 3 – Don’t put all your eggs in one basket.

 Dangote understands this better than anybody in Africa.
-Knowing that what you are excelling in now can one day become irrelevant in the market place, should push you into searching for areas of diversification for your job or your business.
+Knowing that what you are excelling in can one day become irrelevant in the marketplace should push you into searching for areas of diversification for your job or your business.

 4- Support your community and empower others.

 Dangote’s philanthropic organization is one of the biggest on the continent.
-It’s his way of giving back to the society that allowed him to have the wealth he has now.
-So when you make it don’t forget others.
+It’s his way of giving back to society that allowed him to have the wealth he has now.
+So when you make it, don’t forget others.